oracle-livelabs/security/database/advanced/intro/intro-beyond-the-baseline.md

 It's composed of 1 VMs:
   - **DBSec-Lab VM**

-During this mini-lab, you'll use different resources to interact with these VMs:
+During this mini-lab, you'll use different **NoVNC** to interact with this VM.
-  - SSH Terminal Client
-  - Oracle Key Vault Web Console

-So that your experience of this workshop is the best possible, DO NOT FORGET to perform "Lab: *Initialize Environment*" to be sure that all these resources are correctly set!

 ### Objectives

 This Hands-On Labs give you an opportunity to learn how to configure **Database Vault** to separate DBAs from sensitive data in the Oracle Database.